C14L/dtr5/README.md

-#reddmeet.com - meet redditors
+#reddmeet.com

-This is a simple friends/meetup/dating app for Reddit users, written in Django.
+A simple meetup/dating app for users of Reddit, Imgur, and other ANONYMOUS social networks.

 See it live: https://reddmeet.com (you need a reddit account to sign in)